araobp/can-bus/README.md

 ## Motivation

-(1) I want to connect PIC-MCU-based sensor/actuator blocks to home/office controller(RasPi or OpenWrt) over CAN, since CAN is very cheap and supports daisy-chain network topology.
+(1) I want to connect PIC-MCU-based sensor/actuator blocks to home/office controller(RasPi or OpenWrt) over CAN, since CAN is very cheap, low-power and supports daisy-chain network topology.

 (2) I already developed I2C-based network in [this "sensor-network" project](https://github.com/araobp/sensor-network), but I2C is for inter-board or inter-IC communications -- short-range (within 1 meter).
 I2C is master-slave, so it requires some scheduler to use its bandwidth efficiently.
 I developed such a scheduler in "sensor-network" project, but it made things complicated.

 ## Architecture

+I pursue seamless communications between CAN-bus and MQTT-bus:

 ![concept](./doc/concept.jpg)